 Infectious-disease specialist William Schaffner, M.D., points out, “As we get older, our immune system becomes much less robust, which means we’re not just at risk for getting diseases like the flu and shingles but of developing life-threatening consequences from them.”

-There are four principal vaccines that all older adults should receive – and now is the perfect time to make plans to take care of them right before flu season hits.
+There are four principal vaccination recommendations for seniors – and now is the perfect time to make plans to take care of them right before flu season hits.

 - Influenza.
 Nearly 85% of deaths from influenza each year occur in those aged 65 and above.
 Obtaining the flu vaccine can aid in reducing the possibility of death in seniors by as much as 60%.
 Seniors should be given the vaccine specifically designed for ages 65 or over, which consists of 4 times as much antigen as vaccines for younger adults – addressing the needs of the weakened immune system that is inherent to getting older.